Director

 Colorado State University

-My name is Sara Mei and I am a third-year graduate student in the Counseling Psychology PhD program.
+My name is Sara Mei and I am a fourth-year graduate student in the Clinical Psychology PhD program.
 I received my Bachelor of Science from the University of Illinois at Urbana-Champaign and continued my training as a post-baccalaureate clinical research coordinator at McLean Hospital.
-I am primarily interested in using novel technologies to understand individual differences within the cognitive, affective, and behavioral mechanisms underlying substance use in order to develop individualized treatment for a wide range of populations.
+I am primarily interested in using novel technologies to understand individual differences within the cognitive, affective, and behavioral mechanisms underlying substance use.
+Specifically, I am excited about leveraging emerging technologies including biosensors, digital mental health tools, and just-in-time adaptive interventions to better capture dynamic processes in real time and enhance accessibility, personalization, and engagement in treatment.
+My passion is grounded in using technology to narrow the gap in research and treatment for historically underserved populations, so that we can meet people where they are and intervene at critical, high-risk moments that may potentially shape the course of someone’s journey.
 Outside of the lab, I like to score victories in video games, splash paint on a canvas, and explore local milk tea shops/hotpot places.

 Colorado State University